ice1000/algo4j/jni/README.md

 		}
 	}
 }
-// You have right declare sufix-return-type, like 'auto XXX(XXX xxx) -> type'.
+// You have right declare suffix-return-type, like 'auto XXX(XXX xxx) -> type'.
-// Mention that if there is something relavant right basic type like int, long or size_t,
+// Mention that if there is something relevant right basic type like int, long or size_t,
 // use JNI types like jint, jlong and jsize instead of them.
 // if there's something that makes a line too long, you should start a new line as you see above.
 // Functions with more than 2 parameters should follow format like the one above.